swapnilbrrr/PortScan-Detector/README.md

 ## ✨ **Roadmap & Future Improvements**

-* **Multithreading Support**
-  For high-speed scanning similar to Nmap’s "Insane" timing.

 * **CVE Mapping**
-  Auto-correlate banners with known vulnerabilities using CVE databases.
+  Correlate service banners with known vulnerabilities.

-* **JSON Export Mode**
+* **JSON Output Mode**
-  For direct ingestion into ELK, Splunk, or custom SOC dashboards.
+  Export structured results for ELK, Splunk, or custom SOC dashboards.

-* **SYN Scan Mode**
+* **SYN Stealth Scan**
-  Implement raw socket-based stealth scanning.
+  Raw-socket based half‑open scanning.

 ---

 ## 📜 **Disclaimer**

-This tool is developed strictly for **educational** and **authorized security auditing** purposes.
+This tool is intended for **educational** and **authorized security auditing** only.
-Unauthorized scanning of networks is a violation of cybersecurity laws.
+Unauthorized network scanning may be illegal in your jurisdiction.